Toners used to be acidic agents that worked to dry out your acne and reset your skin’s pH balance after cleansing.

 A good toner does exactly that, making sure your skin looks fresh, smooth, radiant, and healthy.

-Which conveniently brings us to the next question:
+This conveniently brings us to the next question:

 What Are The Different Types Of Toners?